City Guide for: Southwell, UK

 Leicester

-Discover the vibrant city of Leicester, known for its rich history and diverse culture.
-Visit the King Richard III Visitor Centre to learn about the discovery of the king's remains, explore the National Space Centre, or wander through the historic Leicester Market.
-With its excellent shopping and dining options, Leicester offers a stimulating day out.
+Discover the rich history and diverse culture of Leicester.
+Visit the King Richard III Visitor Centre to learn about the discovery of the king's remains, explore the National Space Centre, or wander through the vibrant Golden Mile, known for its Indian restaurants and shops.
+Leicester offers something for everyone.

 Travel Time